neuroretransmit/sockpuppet/README.md

 # sockpuppet

 Header only C++ implementation of encrypted non-blocking socket communication over TCP/IP using [RC6-GCM-SIV](https://gitlab.com/optimisticninja/rc6) for encryption/protobuf for messages.

+In progress:

+* Node roles
+	* Recon
+		- SYN scan other targets
+		- Read ARP cache from executing node
+		- Sniff packets with libpcap
+		- Identify host OS/versions of running services
+	* Proxy
+		- Passthrough Protobuf message with onion encryption
+		- Become a SOCKS5 proxy
+	* Command
+		- Orchestrator of other node roles including command (need at least 1 to horizontally scale and be redundant)

 ## Features